Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 tags: [architecture, security]
 toc: false
 ---

 The [authorization](https://en.wikipedia.org/wiki/Authorization) capabilities are based around [ABAC](https://en.wikipedia.org/wiki/Attribute-based_access_control) (Attribute-Based Access Controls) and the [XACML 3.0 standard](https://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html).

-These capabilties covers
+These capabilties include:

 * The capability to define wide/narrow authorization policies for apps.
 Rules can be valid for the whole application or only valid for a subset of resources.
 * The capability to evaulate polices based on a request for a resource